ipfs/kubo/add-api.md

         top bool
         ) (nodeOut *dag.Node, err error)

-    // Add recursively adds files from a File type, which can point to
+    // Add adds a single file from an io.Reader.
-    // either a directory or a file.
 The arguments are:
     //
     //   ctx: A Context for cancelling or timing out a recursive
     //     addition.
     //   node: And IPFS node for storing newly-created DAG nodes.
-    //   file: An open file pointing at the root of the filesystem to be
-    //     added.
+    //   reader: A Reader from which the file contents are read.
     //   preNodeCallBack: An optional hook for pre-DAG-node checks
     //     (e.g. ignoring boring paths).
 Set to nil if you don't need
     //     it.